Los Angeles-based husband and wife architects Raun Thorp and Brian Tichenor were featured in our December 2017 Society of Fellows' enewsletter.

 We were saddened to hear of the passing of Janet Meakin Poor on June 21, 2017.
 Janet was a landscape architect, catalyst for the expansion of our Open Days program in the 1990s, former chair of the Chicago Botanic Garden, editor of two books, and a force within the plant world.

-We profiled Board member Robert M. Balentine for our May 2017 Society of Fellows' enewsletter.
+We profiled Garden Conservancy board member Robert M. Balentine for our May 2017 Society of Fellows' enewsletter.

 Pearl Fryar, creator of the outstanding topiary garden in Bishopville, SC, was the recipient of the 2017 National Garden Clubs Award of Excellence.